-Q7.
-Please provide a brief explanation of the ways in which you are embedding equity into Mitigation Action #1.

-The net-zero plan will prioritize policies and investments that provide benefits/co-benefits to low-/moderate-income residents and/or predominantly minority communities.
+- 5 Significant progress - Q7.
+Please provide a brief explanation of the ways in which you are embedding equity into Mitigation Action #1. - •The net-zero plan, the Climate Pollution Reduction Grant, and the placement of Electric Vehicle Charging Infrastructure (EVCI) will prioritize policies and investments that provide benefits/cobenefits to low-income & disadvantaged communities. - Q8.

-Q8.
 Please provide any supporting documents under Mitigation Action #1.
-Max upload of five (5) files only.
+Max upload of five (5) files only. - Q8(a).

-Q8(a).
 Please provide any supporting documents under Mitigation Action #1.
 Max upload of five (5) files only.: